Gajuwaka: Economy

 Since most of the heavy industries established in Visakhapatnam, like Hindustan Petroleum Corporation Limited, Visakhapatnam Steel Plant and Gangavaram Port lie in close proximity of Gajuwaka, its growth has mirrored that of Visakhapatnam.

 Gajuwaka is one of the busiest shopping districts of Andhra Pradesh.
 The neighborhood is considered to be the biggest shopping district in the state by revenue.
 There are a number of apparel, jewelry, and utensil stores based in Gajuwaka.
 Several hotels and restaurants including Best Western Ramachandra, Paradise Food Court, and many other food court chains have emerged within a 5–10 year span.
 Major national and international jewellery brands have also established their presence in the area, including MNC brand Malabar Gold & Diamonds, along with prominent Indian jewellers such as Khazana, GRT, Joy Alukkas, and other regional players.

 Etymology

 The name Gajuwaka is derived from the words "Gaja" (Elephant) and "Vaagu" (Pond).

 Location and geography

-Gajuwaka is located about 8 km from Visakhapatnam Airport and about 12–13 km from Visakhapatnam railway station.
+Gajuwaka is located about 8 km from INS Dega and about 12–13 km from Visakhapatnam railway station.
 It lies in the south west of Visakhapatnam City and is loosely bordered by Pedagantyada to the south and Anakapalle to the east, Sabbavaram to the northwest, Gopalapatnam to the north, Mulagada to the east.